jeanetienne/jeanetienne.github.io/_posts/2017-09-10-xcode-templates.md

 - [Comments](#comments)

 # <a name="anatomy-file-template" href="#anatomy-file-template">Anatomy of a File Template</a>
-At the file system level, a Xcode File Template is just a folder with a few conventions.
+At the file system level, an Xcode File Template is just a folder with a few conventions.
 User-defined templates should be located in:
 ```
 ~/Library/Developer/Xcode/Templates/File Templates/<Custom Group Name>
 ```
-Similarly Project Templates would be located in:
-`~/Library/Developer/Xcode/Templates/Project Templates/<Custom Group Name>` but this is beyond the scope of this article.

 You can have any number of groups, for this article let's go with `My Custom Templates`.
 Within this folder you can create any number of templates.
 So let's imagine we start with a new folder called `Basic Template.xctemplate`, that's our first Xcode File Template.

 At the very minimum you'll need the following: